Luchianno/Planet-Invasion/Assets/I2/Localization/I2 Localization - Readme.txt

 5- Create the languages you will support.
 6- The I2Languages source is a global source accessible by all scenes

-The documentation provides further explanaition on each of those steps and some tutorials.
+The documentation provides further explanation on each of those steps and some tutorials.
 Also its presented how to convert an existing NGUI localization into the I2 Localization system.